derrekchow/B2TD/README.md

 # B2TD
 B2TD is a graphical user interface and software program created using [TouchDesigner](https://derivative.ca/).
 The program is designed control the intelligent lighting and projection system of the Black Box Experimental Studio in the [B2 Center for Media, Arts &amp; Performance](https://www.colorado.edu/atlas/b2).

-B2TD was created by [Derrek Chow](https://derrekchow.com/) in summer 2022.

 https://user-images.githubusercontent.com/17170744/192176796-3e930a20-003e-49d7-8083-cbad21f1d8d8.mov

 ## Walkthrough and Performances